Friday 17th of May 2019

 “A place for both visitors and commuters to take a pause and look up once in a while. “

-One of the most popular attractions in Northern Ireland is the Dark Hedges, a bewitching row of trees that have been made famous by appearances in TV shows and films such as Game of Thrones.
+One of the most popular attractions in Northern Ireland is the Dark Hedges, a bewitching row of trees that have been made famous by appearances in TV shows and films such as Game of Thrones and the Transformers movie.
 The Dark Hedges makes for a popular stop for visitors to Northern Ireland and can be visited as part of a Coastal Causeway road trip or as a day trip from Belfast or Dublin.
 An avenue of large mature beech trees that were planted around 1775 by James Stuart to frame the path to his home form a tunnel that is 6-10m wide.
 The hedges are said to be haunted by a spirit known as the Grey Lady, who wanders the avenue of trees, always disappearing at the last beech tree.
 It’s said that on Halloween, she is joined by spirits from a nearby forgotten graveyard!

 “You have to visit Kings Road if presented the opportunity!”